Hisham Elhaddad is a Co-Founder and Managing Partner at HOF Capital, where he focuses on machine learning, robotics and enterprise software.

 David is co-founder of PEVCTech, an online community focused on helping private equity and venture capital funds make better investments through technology.
 David has led or co-led studies on such topics as innovation in the investing industry (DisruptInvesting.com); on how investors originate investments in private companies (#1 all time most-read study in the Journal of Private Equity); and on how VCs create portfolio company value.

-Fady Yacoub is a Co-Founder and Managing Partner at HOF Capital, where he focuses on tech-driven companies across sectors.
-He has a particular interest in energy, education, media, and blockchain.
+Fady Yacoub is a Co-Founder and Managing Partner at HOF Capital, where he focuses on technology-driven companies across sectors including energy, education, media, and blockchain.

-Prior to HOF Capital, Fady worked at Digital World Capital, a technology focused hedge fund, helping the firm expand its investment portfolio in Asia by overseeing the firm’s investment in Baidu and Qihoo 360.
-Fady also syndicated an SPV that invested into the Alibaba IPO.
-(NYSE:BABA) and prior to that was a Data Analyst at Switch (NYSE:SWCH).
+Prior to HOF Capital, Fady worked at Digital World Capital, a technology-focused hedge fund, helping the firm expand its investment portfolio in Asia by overseeing the firm’s investment in Baidu and Qihoo 360.
+Prior to that, he was a Data Analyst at Switch (NYSE:SWCH).
+After DWC, Fady syndicated an SPV that invested into the Alibaba IPO (NYSE:BABA).

-Prior to joining HOF Capital, Victor spent 4 years as a technology investment banker, helping early- and growth-stage VC-backed companies raise funding and achieve successful exits via M&A.
+Prior to joining HOF Capital, Victor spent 4 years as a technology investment banker and startup advisor in the San Francisco Bay Area, New York, and London, helping VC-backed technology startups raise funding and achieve successful exits.

-His transaction experience includes Raydiance’s $20m growth round led by Samsung Ventures; ManageIQ’s $112m exit to Red Hat; Arkeia’s $18m exit to Western Digital; Generix’s divestiture of its GCE ERP business to Aurea; NTT’s divestiture of Verio to Endurance International Group; and Mobile Travel Technologies’ €70m exit to Travelport.
+His transaction experience includes Raydiance’s Series D round led by Samsung Ventures; ManageIQ’s $112m sale to Red Hat; Arkeia’s sale to Western Digital; Generix’s divestiture of its ERP business to Aurea; NTT’s divestiture of Verio to Endurance International Group; and Mobile Travel Technologies’ €70m sale to Travelport.

-In his most recent role with Magister Advisors, a specialist technology investment bank based in London, Victor sourced several growth-stage technology clients including the leading emerging markets-focused mobile carrier billing technology provider.
-He also co-authored one of the most widely read reports on the Bitcoin / Blockchain industry, called “the most comprehensive report to date” by Business Insider.
-Victor helped establish the NYC headquarters for Arma Partners (a London-based technology investment bank) and the European headquarters for AGC Partners (a Boston-based technology investment bank).
+In his most recent role with Magister Advisors, a specialist technology investment bank based in London, Victor advised artificial intelligence, blockchain, and financial technology startups; and co-authored one of the most widely read reports on the blockchain industry, which was called “the most comprehensive report to date” by Business Insider.

 Prior to joining HOF Capital, Karim worked for Flats Boston, where he advised on buy-side and sell-side real estate transactions, managed client investment portfolios, suggested potential acquisitions, and developed 5-year strategies for investments in the Boston area.
 He worked on the sourcing, acquisition, and development of a $40m vacant lot into a mixed-use building.